 Before the recording session we played a lot as a duo with Janusz Stefański, [drummer of Stańko’s first quintet] in smaller Kraków’s jazz clubs, as a warm-up.
 I used to love warming up my drummers; I did the same with Edvard Vesala.
 A duo, where there is only time, rhythm and trumpet.

 Music for K., even if full of fury and free jazz accents, was still deeply rooted in Komeda’s vision of music.
 Free improvised movements were interweaved with composed themes.
-TWET, recorded in 1974, is Stańko’s way of approaching free jazz at its best.
+TWET, recorded in 1974, was Stańko’s way of approaching free jazz at its best.

 It was 100% improvised music.
 Awesome!
 Far-out! (…) We played for ourselves.
 We looked at each other, standing in a circle, even the drums weren’t separated.
 We had a very close contact...
 A moment of concentration.
 Music.
 Version accepted.